 The NIST CSF is often compared to national and international regulations, and the approach is similar to the requirements of the ISO 27001 certification, which deals with information system (IS) security.

 This framework should help public and private organisations to draw up a detailed list of their cybersecurity objectives and to develop certain procedures to accomplish them.
 This means monitoring the processes of risk identification, IS protection, cybersecurity breach detection and management, and recovery.
-The NIST CSF should also help prioritise ideas for improvement and assess the organisation's progress in cybersecurity.
+The NIST CSF should also help prioritize ideas for improvement and assess the organization's progress in cybersecurity.

 In detail, the NIST CSF provides information on all of the following actions: